KhaledSharif/robot-transformers/README.md

 ![out.gif](aloha.gif)

+In the ALOHA `TransferCubeTask`, the right arm of a robot needs to pick up a red cube and place it inside the gripper of the left arm.

-View my training & evaluation graphs: https://api.wandb.ai/links/kldsrforg/w9tbtb83
+View my training & evaluation graphs: https://api.wandb.ai/links/kldsrforg/60wui44j

+---

-### What is an Action Chunking Transformer (ACT)
+### What is an Action Chunking Transformer (ACT)?

 An Action Chunking Transformer is a novel imitation learning algorithm designed to handle the complexities of fine-grained robotic manipulation tasks.
 It leverages the strengths of action chunking and the Transformer architecture to improve the learning and execution of these tasks.

-### Key Concepts and Components
+### ACT Key Concepts

 1. **Action Chunking**:
     - **Definition**: Action chunking refers to grouping a sequence of actions together and treating them as a single